corafid/corafid/README.md

 - 👀 I’m interested in Machine Learning
 - 🌱 I’m currently working @ Cohere
 - 💞️ I’m open to collaborating on cool ML projects
-- 📫 You can reach me LinkedIn rafidka
+- 📫 You can reach me on LinkedIn (rafidka)
-- 😄 Pronouns: hi/him
+- 😄 Pronouns: he/him

 <!---
 corafid/corafid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.